I am an associate professor in education economics at the School of Business and Economics (SBE), Maastricht University.

 I am the project leader of several evaluation studies in education, focusing on topics such as the effectiveness of ICT-tools in secondary education for math and literacy, the effectiveness of summer schools, and active labour market policies, such as retraining programmes.

-I am one of the national coordinators of the Netherlands Cohort Study Education (National Cohortonderzoek Onderwijs; NCO) for the Netherlands Initiative for Education Research (NRO; part of the Netherlands Organization for Scientific Research NWO), and I am the PhD Director and a member of the Management Team of the Graduate School of Business and Economics (GSBE) of SBE.
+Currently, I am one of the national coordinators of the Netherlands Cohort Study Education (National Cohortonderzoek Onderwijs; NCO) for the Netherlands Initiative for Education Research (NRO; part of the Netherlands Organization for Scientific Research NWO), and I am the PhD Director in the Management Team of the Graduate School of Business and Economics (GSBE) of SBE.

 My research aims to better understand the factors that influence student performance, with a specific focus on technological innovations and inequality in education.
 My research has always aimed at the economics of education, but over the years my research focus has shifted from performance of educational institutions, and the role of innovations, to a focus on the individual student and the role of personalized and adaptive technology and interventions, with the focus of inequality in education as a common theme.